 How We Address Family and Youth Homelessness

-Freddie Mac Foundation Family Home is a 22-bed home that provides short-term housing for six to nine homeless families at a time.
-Here, adults and children receive more than a bed and a meal.
+The Freddie Mac Foundation Family Home is a 22-bed home that provides short-term housing for six to nine homeless families at a time.
+Here, adults, youth and children receive more than a bed and a meal.
 With our intensive services, our clients begin to address the larger issues of chronic poverty, joblessness and diminished physical and mental health.
 Please note that shelter beds are prioritized for Arlington, VA residents.

 HomeStart Supportive Housing Program provides next-step housing and support to families leaving shelter.
 We provide rental subsidies and supportive services to move families toward permanent housing stability every year.

 Family Homelessness: The Issue

-- Risk Factors for Family Homelessness: From a low minimum wage in an expensive economy to the lack of affordable housing, families experience homelessness for a number of reasons.
+- Risk Factors for Family Homelessness: From a low minimum wage in an expensive economy to the lack of affordable housing, youth and families experience homelessness for a number of reasons.
 Learn more about the pressures that exist for families struggling with homelessness.